hschellman/computing-basics/_episodes/03-data-management.md

 which is the locations of the file on disk and tape.
 We can use this to copy the file to our local disk or access the file via xroot.

-NOTE if you see a path in /pnfs/usr/dune/tape_backed or on eosctapublic.cern.ch those are not generally accessible to the user.
+NOTE if you see a path in `/pnfs/usr/dune/tape_backed` at Fermilab or on eos, `ctapublic.cern.ch` those are on tape and not generally accessible to the user.
 Try to get the file from the remaining one (in this case dune.dcache.nikhef.nl)

-### Finding files by characteristics using metacat
+## Finding files by characteristics using metacat

 To list raw data files for a given run:
 ~~~